Why Aid Workers Need To Know The Local Language

 In communities torn apart by conflict and civil unrest, potentially dangerous situations can arise, so volunteers need to be able to understand what is happening around them.
 Language skills are crucial to that understanding: knowing the language can get you out of harm’s way and enable you to help the locals.
 This means being fluent in the country’s language rather than just knowing a few words.

-For this reason, the International Committee of the Red Cross has a strong focus on languages when recruiting aid workers, and humanitarian degree programmes highlight the need for workers to speak at least two languages.
+For this reason, the International Committee of the Red Cross has a strong focus on languages when recruiting aid workers, and humanitarian degree programs highlight the need for workers to speak at least two languages.

 Understanding the Dire Need for Language Services in Africa